 SAFETY FIRST: There will be limited and shortened Taraweeh arrangements for brothers and sisters on a first come first served basis, unfortunatley there will be no late night Qiyam/Tahajud prayers in the last 10 nights this year.
-The entire ground floor is for sisters only, with entances on Brownlow Road and via the main entrance on Singapore Road.
-Please do not bring children under the age of 12 and if you are sick please pray at home.
+The entire ground floor is for sisters only, with the entance on Brownlow Road.
+Please do not bring children under the age of 12 for Taraweeh and if you are sick please pray at home.
 There will be no toilet or wudu facilities except in an emergency.
 The Masjid will open 30 minutes before Isha prayer and when the Masjid is full the gates will sadly be closed.
 Please bring your own face mask, recyclable shoe-bag and prayer mat, when in the building follow the one way systems, please be patient and cooperate with steward volunteers.

 This year there will be no seated Iftar or food consumption in the Masjid, Insha’Allah when available there will be take-away food packs after Maghrib, you can donate towards the Iftar fund in the office.